-For example, let’s say you we’re benching 180 pounds and you did this for two months without making any changes, do you think you would see much of a difference.
+For example, let’s say you were benching 180 pounds, and you did this for two months without making any changes.
+Do you think you would see much of a difference?

 No, you wouldn’t.

 There is no room for slacking or laziness.
-If you truly want to add a considerable amount of muscle mass to your frame, then you will have to endure the inevitable discomfort that is associated with intense weight training.
+If you genuinely want to add a considerable amount of muscle mass to your frame, then you will have to endure the inevitable discomfort that is associated with intense weight training.

 There are two sides to every exercise.

 This part is the lifting phase, such as the pressing motion of a push-up or the pulling action of a chin up.

 This motion would be the lowering phase of a push-up or chin-up.

 When we talk about Concentric muscle failure, we’re talking about being unable to perform an additional positive repetition.

 So, training one rep short of this point means that you should continue each set until the end where, if you were to give an all-out 100% effort, you would only be able to do one more rep using proper form.

 If you are not willing to cross a certain threshold on each set, your body will not respond positively.
 Muscle growth is an adaptive mechanism, and the body will only adapt if given the right incentive.